 Look for ways to make your small bedroom special.
-Decorate a bedroom with punchy fabrics and expressive patterns.
+Decorate a bedroom with punchy fabrics and bold patterns.
 Choose interesting light fixtures, such as a charming chandelier or sculptural table lamps.
-For a small bedroom idea that makes a statement, try an unusual headboard.
-Pick one that is extra tall, brightly upholstered, or curvy.
+Try an unusual headboard for a small bedroom idea that makes a statement.
+Pick one that's extra tall, brightly upholstered, or curvy.
 Then add artwork that shows off your personality.
 It doesn't have to be pricey; framed snapshots will do.
 Remember, this is the most personal space in your home, so decorate a bedroom with what makes you happy.

 8. Maximize Light in a Small Bedroom

 You might want to rethink black-out window treatments in a small bedroom.
-Embrace natural light to help a small bedroom feel light and airy.
+Instead, embrace natural light to help a small bedroom feel light and airy.
 Layer drapes with a light-blocking shade for style and optimal light control.

 9. Use Small Bedroom Design Tricks

 This small bedroom idea helps trick the eye into believing the space is larger.
 Hanging window treatments closer to the ceiling creates the impression of taller walls.
-Have a partner hold up curtains to give it a try, making sure that the ends still graze the floor.
-It's amazing to see the instant change such a small fix can make.
+Have a partner hold up curtains to try it, making sure that the ends still graze the floor.
+Seeing the instant transformation such a minor fix can make is impressive.

 10. Make a Small Bedroom Feel Larger

-Decorating a small bedroom can get extra tricky with odd nooks and corners.
-Use light, crisp colors to combat unique features like lower ceilings.
+Decorating a small bedroom can get tricky if it has odd nooks and corners.
+Use light, crisp colors to minimize unique features like lower ceilings.
 Bright whites look luxe in any sized room and even turn this slanted-ceiling kids' room into a spacious play zone.
 Paint the walls and ceiling the same shade to downplay any awkward angles.